Bricktech2000/Discord-Assistant/README.md

 # Discord Asssistant

-A Discord Bot that automatically answers technical questions using the Wolfram|Alpha API
+A Discord bot that automatically answers technical questions using the Wolfram|Alpha API

 ## Overview

-The following screenshot sumarizes the functionality of the robot.
+The following screenshot sumarizes the functionality of the bot.

 ![](screenshot.png)

 ## Adding This Bot to Your Server

 Adding this bot to your server allows you to get the functionality of this assistant withoug having to host it yourself.

-Here are the steps to do so:
+### Setup

 1. Click on the following link: <https://discord.com/api/oauth2/authorize?client_id=888313324444463144&permissions=0&scope=bot>
 2. Select the server you would like to add the bot to